Have you wondered where to stay in Bali for digital nomads, and come across many suggesting Canggu?

 You can stay connected with your friends and family back home by getting a local SIM card.

 You can buy a SIM card from the airport or local shops for around $17 a week.
-Politely, ask the cashier to register the card for you.
+Then, politely ask the cashier to register the card for you.

 Canggu is a relatively safe place.
 The crime rate is low although petty crimes like pickpocketing does happen.

 Also, when you ride a scooter, don’t use your phone.
-Number one reason is to avoid accidents.
+The number one reason is to avoid accidents.
 Number two is, it can get snatched away by another passing bike.

 Sun, sea, and sand.
 Food, fitness, and fun.
 Not to mention the Wi-Fi speed in Canggu that guarantees happiness among digital nomads.